-My review is in response to a very “sad” review written from an already established position.
-The reviewer (I think Tim Challies) gives us what he thinks is the thrust of the book, “What must the Christian DO in his quest for VICTORY?,” then offers his simplistic review of Hannah Smith’s response, “NOTHING.”
-Challies then sums up Smith’s work with his critique of “the man-centered and subjective age in which we live,” and puts Smith in this category.
-This is an amazingly simplistic (and ignorant) summation by an educated person - this is why I think it betrays “an already established position.”
+My review is in response to a very "sad" review written from an already established position.
+The reviewer gives us his view of the thrust of the book, "What must the Christian DO in his quest for VICTORY?," then offers his simplistic review of Hannah Smith's response, "NOTHING."
+The reviewer then sums up Smith's work with his critique of "the man-centered and subjective age in which we live," and puts Smith in this category.
+This is an amazingly simplistic (and ignorant in my opinion) summation by an educated person - this is why I think it betrays "an already established position."

 I HIGHLY recommend this book - it is a Christian Classic and will continue to be read and to help believers for years to come.
 Buy this Hannah Smith book on Amazon.com

-Hannah Smith lived in the latter half of the 19th century - the terms “happy” and “gay” had different meanings in common use than what we have today.
-A better title for this book would be “The Christian’s Secret to a Joyful Life,” but we cannot retitle the work.
+Hannah Smith lived in the latter half of the 19th century - the terms "happy" and "gay" had different meanings in common use than what we have today.
+A more appropriate and modern title for this book would be "The Christian's Secret to a Joyful Life," but we cannot retitle the work.

 Let's allow Hannah Smith to speak for herself: